akhikhl/multiproject-git-gradle/README.md

 "ProjectA" will be cloned/pulled from "https://github.com/someUser/ProjectA.git"
  (see more information on this in chapter [configuring git-repositories](#configuring-git-repositories)).
 * Projects, as they declared in the example above, could not be built by multiproject-git-gradle.
 The script "understands" how to clone/pull these projects and that's it.
-See more information in chapter [configuring project build](#configuring-project-build).
+See more information in chapter [configuring multi-project build](#configuring-multi-project-build).

 Another example shows that projects can be specified as strings or objects: